elisdnru/cluster/README.md

 # Set Up

 Install Ansible.
-Create inventory file with SSH credentials of your virtual machines by example:
+Create an inventory file with SSH credentials of your virtual machines by example:

 ```
 cp hosts.yml.dist hosts.yml
 ```

-Set up cluster:
+Set up your cluster:

 ```
 make cluster
 ```

-Generate deployment SSH-key and register it for `deploy` user:
+Generate new deployment SSH-key and register it for `deploy` user:

 ```
 make generate-deploy-key